← Back to 史記

 使

 In the eighth year, Wu sent Gongzi Guang to attack Chu.
-He defeated the Chu army and welcomed the mother of Chu's former crown prince Jian from Ju Chao and returned.
-Because of the northern attack, he defeated the armies of Chen and Cai.
-In the ninth year, Gongzi Guang attacked Chu and captured Ju Chao and Zhong Li.
-Initially, a virgin from the Beiliang clan of a Chu border town contended with a girl from a Wu border town over mulberry trees.
-The two girls' families became angry and destroyed each other.
-The chiefs of the border towns of both states heard of it, became angry, and attacked each other, destroying Wu's border town.
-The king of Wu was angered, and therefore attacked Chu, took two capitals, and left.
+He defeated the Chu army and brought back the mother of Chu’s former crown prince Jian from Juchao.
+He then attacked north and defeated the armies of Chen and Cai.
+In the ninth year, Gongzi Guang attacked Chu and captured Juchao and Zhongli.
+At first, a girl from the Beiliang clan in a Chu border town quarreled with a girl from a Wu border town over mulberry trees.
+The two families became angry and destroyed each other, and when the officials of the border towns heard of it, they too became angry and attacked one another, destroying Wu’s border town.
+The king of Wu was angered, so he attacked Chu, took two capitals, and withdrew.

 22